Spring 2026: Grades Six - Eight

 SU 44: Club Step-Up Sixth-Eighth

-New to this year’s program, “Club Step-Up” will enable homeschool and cyber-school students to interact in a more informal, large-group setting.
+"Club Step-Up” will enable homeschool and cyber-school students to interact in a more informal, large-group setting.
 Each week, club “members” will possess the opportunity to engage in fun activities while socializing with similarly aged peers.
 For a week-by-week list of planned activities, please click here.
-All club members will receive a special Step-Up cup on the last day!
+All club members will receive a special Step-Up highlighter on the last day!

 Planned by the Program Director, Club Step-Up activities will be facilitated by Step-Up teachers and other Saint Vincent College Education students.